 EIB may fund measures necessary for the implementation of EU policy objectives.
 A European Court of Justice (ECJ) ruling from 2008 confirmed that outside the EU, the EIB should be guided by the EU's development objectives.
-In its funding outside the EU, the EIB acts within the framework of the respective EU policy, e.g. European Neighbourhood Policy for countries in the EU's neighbourhood, Stabilisation and Association Process for the candidate countries etc. This means that it is guided by the respective regional and country strategy papers that are prepared jointly by the EEAS and DEVCO.
+In its funding outside the EU, the EIB acts within the framework of the respective EU policy, e.g. European Neighbourhood Policy for countries in the EU's neighbourhood, Stabilisation and Association Process for the candidate countries etc. This means that it is guided by the respective regional and country strategy papers that are in place for the country concerned.